psyrun/Advance.Penetration.Testing/APT.md

 	* `netdiscover -i eth0 -p` (listen the network)
 	* `netdiscover -i eth0 -p` (enumerate the target without sending packets, we just have to sit on the network)

-* Nmap host discovery
+* nmap host discovery
 	* On local subnet uses ARP.
 	* ICMP is often blocked and host discovery can fail.
 	* Use TCP host discovery sweep.
 	* `namp ip_address/range -PA80 -sn`
 	* `Ports`
 		* What are the doors on these targets.
-			* Remember all 0-65535 because Nmap only gives us the * enumeration of 1000 ports only.
+			* Remember all 0-65535 because nmap only gives us the * enumeration of 1000 ports only.

 			* `-sS,-sT,-sU`  s= scan S= stealth scan; T= connect scan; U= UDP scan.